zsxkib/wavetrainer/README.md

 ## Raison D'être :thought_balloon:

-`wavetrain` aims to split out the various aspects of creating a good model into different composable pieces and searches the space of these different pieces to find an optimal model.
+`wavetrainer` aims to split out the various aspects of creating a good model into different composable pieces and searches the space of these different pieces to find an optimal model.
 This came about after doing code like this multiple times on multiple projects.
 This is specifically geared towards time series models, validating itself through walk-forward analysis.

 ## Architecture :triangular_ruler:

-`wavetrain` is an object orientated library.
+`wavetrainer` is an object orientated library.
 The entities are organised like so:

 * **Trainer**: A sklearn compatible object that can fit and predict data.
     * **Reducer**: An object that can reduce the feature space based on heuristics.